apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 1. Run a full AWS-test suite with S3 client-side encryption enabled by setting `fs.s3a.encryption.algorithm` to 'CSE-KMS' and setting up AWS-KMS Key ID in `fs.s3a.encryption.key`.
+2. Verify that the output of test `TestAWSV2SDK` doesn't contain any unshaded classes.

 The dependency chain of the `hadoop-aws` module should be similar to this, albeit with different version numbers: